 When you want to validate your product concept to get more feedback, you need something to show to people.
 That’s what prototypes are for.
-A good prototype feels like a real product, except you don’t have to dive into the production process and make any substantial investments.
+A good prototype feels like a real product, except you don’t have to dive into the production process and make substantial investments.
 Prototypes are usually relatively cheap and quick to produce.
 In addition, they help you engage with users early to test the basic product concept.
 Involving UX designers at an early stage of your product can help you create a prototype based on design best practices.

-The reason why you create a product prototype is to fully understand the problem you wish to solve and:
+The reason why you create a product prototype is to understand the problem you wish to solve and: fully

 - Receive more comprehensive feedback and valuable insights on usability and features (risk-free and on a budget!);